I just got back from Spain with my parents. The vacation was nothing short of amazing. Read on to find out what we did!

 The hotel was nowhere to be seen when we got off at the station.
 It turned out the woman at the airport information booth had given us wrong directions.
 The idiot wasted an hour of our time, and Dad was pretty pissed off.
 On the bright side, the right station wasn't very far.

 The Barcelona bus tour awaited us next.
 This one was extensive and consisted of three different routes.
-We started with the closest one as time was a little tight.
-Though it was also fascinating, the selfish driver and made us sit in the hot sun while he leisurely ate his lunch in the shade.
+I really enjoyed this tour as well.
+The not-so-fun part is that the selfish driver made us sit in the hot sun while he leisurely ate his lunch in the shade.
 Sheesh...

 The day ended with a nice dinner at a restaurant in downtown Barcelona.
 There was lots of commotion as we were walking back to the hotel.
 It turned out locals were celebrating FC Barcelona's victory over Manchester United F.C. during the 2009 UEFA Champions League Final.
 That was a cool experience.